Spain 17 min

 Alternatively, you can use a trusted solution like Remote.
 Our platform is a simple, secure, and reliable way to get paid quickly in euros — and with no hidden fees.
 Learn more about how our platform can help.

 As an independent contractor, you’re also responsible for paying your own taxes and social security contributions.
 Spain has a progressive income tax rate of between 19% and 47%, which indicates how much you will need to pay.
-Note that these rates may differ slightly depending on where in Spain you are based.
+Note that these rates may differ slightly depending on where you are based in Spain.

 However, you will need to submit quarterly declarations of your income and expenses using the Model 130 form, plus an annual summary of these declarations every January.
 You will also need to submit a summary of your commercial relationships each February (the Model 347 form), followed by your annual personal income tax return between April and June.
 If you hire employees or contract for clients outside Spain, you may need to file additional forms.